-91,830,000 Shares of Common Stock
+162,130,000 Shares of Common Stock

-This prospectus covers the resale by the selling security holders named herein of up to 91,830,000 shares of the Company's common stock, \$.001 par value per share, including: (i) 34,300,000 shares of common stock issuable upon the exercise of a portion of the five year Series A Warrants issued to Special Situations Technology Funds, L.P. and forty other accredited investors at \$0.15 per share pursuant to a Private Placement which closed June 14, 2013; (ii) 52,300,000 shares of common stock issuable upon the exercise of five year Series B Warrants issued to Special Situations and the other investors at \$0.20 per share in the same private placement; and (iii) 5,230,000 shares of common stock issuable upon the exercise of five year placement agent warrants issued to GVC Capital LLC or affiliated parties at \$0.10 per share in connection with the same private placement.
+This prospectus covers the resale by the selling security holders named herein of up to 162,130,000 shares of the Company's common stock, \$.001 par value per share, including: (i) 52,300,000 shares of common stock issued to Special Situations and forty other accredited investors pursuant to the Private Placement which closed June 14, 2013; (ii) 52,300,000 shares of common stock issuable upon the exercise of the five-year Series A Warrants at \$0.15 per share, which were issued to the investors as part of the above-referenced Private Placement; (iii) 52,300,000 shares of common stock issuable upon the exercise of five year Series B Warrants at \$0.20 per share, which were issued to the investors as part of the above-referenced Private Placement; and (iv) 5,230,000 shares of common stock issuable upon the exercise of five year Placement Agent Warrants at \$0.10 per share, which were issued to GVC Capital LLC or affiliated parties pursuant to the above-referenced Private Placement.
 The common stock covered by this prospectus will be offered for sale from time to time by the selling security holders identified in this prospectus in accordance with the terms described in the section entitled Plan of Distribution.
 The Company will not receive any of the proceeds from the sale of the common stock by the selling security holders.

 The Company's common stock trades on the OTCQB under the symbol VSUL.
-On August 13, 2013, the last reported sale price for the Company's common stock as reported on OTCQB was \$0.08 per share.
+OnOctober 7, 2013, the last reported sale price for the Company's common stock as reported on OTCQB was \$0.10 per share.